 - Hudson Valley Community College and The College of Saint Rose recently signed several transfer agreements that allow qualified students to transfer directly from the community college into Saint Rose's baccalaureate programs in Forensic Psychology, Forensic Science and Criminal Justice.

 Salaries vary based on position and degree attainment.
-Here are median salaries taken from the Bureau of Labor Statistics (as of XXX): Forensic Science Technician, $51,570.
+Here are median salaries taken from the Bureau of Labor Statistics (as of 2015): Forensic Scientist, $56,320.

 For more information regarding this program, contact: